23008859/Led-control-using-Arduino/README.md

 ![image](https://github.com/user-attachments/assets/b412fb20-588f-4a00-8321-6df636381bde)

 ## RESULT
-Thus,design and implement a system for LED control using an Arduino microcontroller and a push button.
+Thus, Designed and Implementmented a system for LED control using an Arduino microcontroller and a push button.